ebassi/halting_problem/content/gnome/using-opengl-with-gtk.md

 called some OpenGL API, and have something appear on the screen. those days are long gone.
-OpenGL requires more code to get going with the programmable pipeline. while this means that you have access to a much leaner (and powerful), convenience went out of the window.
+OpenGL requires more code to get going with the programmable pipeline. while this means that you have access to a much leaner (and powerful) API, some of the convenience went out of the window.

 in order to get things going, we need to start by setting up the OpenGL state; we use the `GtkWidget::realize` signal, as that allows our code to be